imixs/imixs-cloud/doc/REGISTRY.md

-# How to grant a Docker Client
+## How to grant a Docker Client

 After you setup the harbor registry you can upload custom Docker images to be used by services running in the Imixs-Cloud.

-To  be allowed to push/pull images from the private docker registry hosted in your Imixs-Cloud you first need to login Docker to your new registry:
+To  be allowed to push/pull images from your new private docker registry you first need to login Docker with the userid and password from the Harbor web ui:

 	$ sudo docker login -u admin {YOUR-DOMAIN-NAME}

-As you run Harbor with ingres and traefik, there is no deed to deal with the TLS certificate.
+**Note:** In case you run Harbor with ingress and traefik, there is no need to deal with the TLS certificate because traefik provides you with a Let's Encrypt certificate.
+See the section below how to deal with a self-signed certificate.

-## How to grant a Worker Node
+### How to grant a Worker Node

-To allow your worker nodes in your Kubernetes Cluster to access the registry too, you need to repeat the login procedure for the local Docker Client on each worker node separately!
+To allow your worker nodes in your Kubernetes Cluster to access the registry, you need to repeat the login procedure for the local Docker Client on each worker node too!
+Just login to the shell of each worker node and run:

+	node-1$ sudo docker login -u admin {YOUR-DOMAIN-NAME}

+### Working with a Self-Signed Certificate

+In case you run Harbor with a self-signed certificate with the option ``--set expose.tls.enabled=true``  than  you need to download the certificate from Harbor first to be able to login your docker demon.
+The certificate need to be copied into the docker certs.d directory of your local client and the docker service must be restarted once.
+You can download the Harbor certificate from the Habor web frontend from your web browser or via command line :

+	$ wget -O ca.crt --no-check-certificate https://{MASTER-NODE}:30003/api/v2.0/systeminfo/getcert

+replace *{MASTER-NODE}* with your cluster master node name.

+Next create a new directly in your local docker/certs.d directory with the name and port number of your registry and copy the certificate:

+	$ sudo mkdir -p /etc/docker/certs.d/{MASTER-NODE}:30003
+	$ sudo mv ca.crt /etc/docker/certs.d/{MASTER-NODE}:30003/ca.crt
+	$ sudo service docker restart

+Now you can login the docker demon into your registry using the the self-signed certificate from Harbor:

+	$ sudo docker login -u admin {MASTER-NODE}:30003

-# Push a local docker image
+## Push a local docker image

 To push a local docker image into the registry you first need to tag the image with the repository uri